Tom Meuser, Ph.D.

 Tom's published research spans many issues in aging, while staying close to themes of independence, coping, meaning and successful life transition.
 He is experienced in all aspects of human subjects research, including study administration, grant writing, database development, mixed methods approaches, data analysis, and publication/dissemination of findings.
 He's a regular reviewer for over a dozen journals in aging, and he's participated in a number of NIH and other grant-related study sections (i.e., where research proposals are reviewed and scored) over the years.
 He looks forward to drawing on this experience as be helps grow new aging-related research and scholarship at UNE.

-Tom's wife, Christy, is an Occupational Therapist, and they have three sons - two in college and one in high school now in Portland.
+Tom's wife, Christy, is an Occupational Therapist, and they have three children.
 He enjoys hiking, kayaking, biking, savoring a good craft beer, yard work, home repair, and other "fix it" projects of all kinds.
 In his spare time, he enjoys listening to NPR and reading nonfiction books on 20th Century history and adventure stories.

 He's especially fond of WW2 History and he had the good fortune of knowing many participants in this seminal conflict, including a survivor of the Bataan Death March, a hero of Pearl Harbor on 12/7/41, and the last surviving pilot with kills in both the European and Asian Theaters.
 His grandfather served in the Navy in and around the Aleutian Islands.
 His uncle earned a Purple Heart for his service as an infantryman during the battle for Tarawa Island in the Pacific.
 The passing of so many veterans these days is sad, but they leave a tremendous legacy in the making of America and in the oral, film and written histories they leave for future generations.